michdebow/stash-tracker/README.md

+# Update 22.11.2025

+- The app is now live at https://st.mdbw.pl
+- Known issue: when trying to log out - "Cross-site POST form submissions are forbidden" appears.
+Fix in progress.

 # Important notes about the project:

 - The IDE used to develop the project was JetBrains PHP Storm + Windsurf plugin (using Cascade for agents).
 Since it had